Understanding the Solar Reflectance Index: A Calculated Value Brochure

 CRRC Urban Heat Island Mitigation Brochure

-Provides general information about how cool roofs and solar-reflective walls help mitigate the impacts of the urban heat island effect.
+Provides general information about how cool roofs and walls help mitigate the impacts of the urban heat island effect.

 CRRC product ratings are based on two radiative surface properties: solar reflectance and thermal emittance.